It usually indicates that there is a misalignment between the two eyes.

 Further confusion may arise because extraocular muscle weakness tends to vary from one exam to the next.

-A highly variable history of acquired diplopia, with or without ptosis, suggests the diagnosis of myasthenia.
+Highly variable history of acquired diplopia, with or without ptosis, suggests the diagnosis of myasthenia.
 When in doubt, an intravenous Tensilon test should be performed.

 Dissociated vertical divergence can have several characteristics similar to oblique muscle paralysis.